How to Cat-Proof Your Christmas Tree to Keep Kitty Safe

 These additives will make stagnant, bacteria-loaded water even more dangerous for your feline friend to drink.
 The IVPA recommends covering the tree water to prevent your cat from quenching his thirst and getting sick.
 Some cat owners even cover the tree skirt with presents to further camouflage that tempting basin of water.

 How to Protect Your Cat and Your Christmas Tree Decorations

 Both your decorations and your cat's safety may be at risk if he decides to turn those dangling ornaments into a cat toy, or even worse, climb its branches for a better view.
-Keep your curious kitty on the ground by setting up a barrier around the base of the tree—consider lattice fencing or even furniture.
+Keep your curious kitty on the ground by setting up a barrier around the base of the tree—consider lattice fencing, a Christmas tree gate, or even furniture.
 And just in case your cat's a jumper, display fragile antique or glass ornaments and tree toppers beyond his reach.
 Another (safer) spot to show them off could be the fireplace mantel, bookcase shelves, or in a closed, secure cabinet with glass doors.